DeltaEpsilon7787/xlsxwriter-celldsl/doc/basic.rst

 Besides keeping track of submitted operations, this method also performs some preprocessing, providing several short forms of common operations, namely for writing and movement.

-:ref:`ops module <api-ops>` exports types of names: operation classes and base operation instances.
+:ref:`ops module <api-ops>` exports two types of names: operation classes and base operation instances.

 Each instance has a verb-like name and all classes are located in `classes` submodule.